 EXCLUSIVE-Hudson's Bay's take-private deal falls short in shareholder vote -sources

+The sources asked not to be identified because the matter is confidential.
+Spokespeople for Hudson's Bay and Baker's consortium did not immediately respond to requests for comment.

-(Reporting by Jessica DiNapoli and Greg Roumeliotis in New York Editing by Nick Zieminski and Tom Brown)
+(Reporting by Jessica DiNapoli and Greg Roumeliotis in New York Editing by Nick Zieminski)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))